Wapiti08/cuckoo-download-instructions/README.md

 Coming from my article on medium [Cuckoo Configuration](https://medium.com/@Newt_Tan/cuckoo-configuration-f40a395995c0)

 This is the article about how to download and deploy the cuckoo for malware analysis.
 It took me around two months to figure it out(only with weekends of course).
+The host machine is win10 with ubuntu WSL and the guset machine is win7X64.

 # Attention:
 When you download the python, make sure it is v2X.
 Cuckoo can only be run with python2X.
 So when you download any libraries with pip, make sure the pip is version2.